scantist/user-docs/docs/en-US/Compliance-Policy-Rules/Policy-Rule-Type/index.md

 License rule type allows you to define policies for licenses used in your software projects.
 You can create rules based on the license name or attributes.

-For example, you may want to deny the use of any licenses that contain the “Disclose Source” attribute, or approve only licenses that have explicitly allowed by your organization.
+For example, you may want to deny the use of any licenses that contain the "Disclose Source" attribute, or approve only licenses that have explicitly allowed by your organization.

 > **Info:** Learn more of the license rule attribute<br>
 &nbsp;&nbsp;&nbsp;&nbsp;[License Rule Attribute](License-Rule-Attribute)